ADD-ONS / ANTICOAGULANT THERAPY

 - visually inspect for particulates and discoloration before infusion

-- do not mix with other medication
+- do not mix with other medications

 - no other infusion should be administered simultaneously via the same IV access